TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/c-plus-plus/index.md

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Apr 15 2026 00:50:56.
+**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 05 2026 15:57:54.
 The solution was first committed on Sep 10 2018 22:37:35.
 The documentation was last updated on May 15 2023 15:51:23.
 As a result, documentation below may be outdated.

 ## How to Implement the Solution